Allegheny-Computer-Science-302-F2020/cs302-F2020-midterm-starter/midterm_examination.md

 ```

 Does data transmission from the client to the server exhibit a lot of
 variability?
 How did you know?
+Can you explain anything else in this output?

 ## (10 Points) Define and explain the three "cascading principles" called "inheritance", "specificity", and "location"

-## (10 Points) Write some CSS source code that explains how to create:
+## (10 Points) Write some HTML source code that explains how to create:

 ### (5 Points) An ordered list with three list items